Frank Attkisson: Career

 After serving on the Kissimmee Planning Advisory Board, Attkisson was appointed to the Kissimmee City Commission to fill the vacancy left by mayor Bruce Van Meter resigning from the city commission in order to run for state representative.
 He resigned in 1992 to run for the Florida House of Representative seat held by Irlo Bronson, but Bronson won 55 percent of the vote.
 Attkisson returned to various positions serving the city of Kissimmee until 1996, when he was elected mayor.

 Attkisson ran for the Florida House of Representatives seat held by Irlo Bronson once more in 2000, but this time Bronson was not incumbent due to term limits.
 Attkisson narrowly won over Democrat Donna Hart.
-He was reelected in 2002, 2004,and 2006.
+He was reelected in 2002, 2004, and 2006.
 During his tenure in the Florida House, he was noted for his involvement in "Terri's Law" on the Terri Schiavo case and standardizing the minimum amount of acreage required for property owners to have the opportunity to attain the yearly agricultural tax break offered by the state.
 He was a member of the Education K-20, Education Appropriations, Local Government & Veterans Affairs, Business Regulation, Telecommunications, and the Finance and Tax Committees, and chaired the Education Innovation subcommittee and the Government Efficiency & Accountability Council (2006–2008).

 In 2010 Attkisson was elected to the Osceola County Commission and in 2012 was elected as the chairman of the board.
 Attkisson ran for reelection in 2014.

 Personal life

 Attkisson married in September 1979.
 He and his wife Juda had three children: Laura, Ben, and Chris.

-While riding his bicycle, Attkisson was struck from behind by a motorist on the evening of April 6, 2017 in St. Cloud, Florida at Kissimmee Park Road (Route 525) near Lake Tohopekaliga Road.
+While riding his bicycle, Attkisson was fatally struck from behind by a motorist on the evening of April 6, 2017 in St. Cloud, Florida at Kissimmee Park Road (Route 525) near Lake Tohopekaliga Road.
 He was 61 years old.